 Model 3 is designed to detect the presence of objects.
-When driving slowly in Drive or Reverse (for example, when parking), the vehicle alerts you if an object is detected in close proximity of your Model 3.
-Objects are only detected in your chosen direction; front objects in Drive, rear objects in Reverse.
+When driving slowly (for example, when parking), the vehicle alerts you if an object is detected in close proximity of your Model 3.
+The vehicle alerts you when objects are detected in front of Model 3 when you are in Drive, and behind Model 3 when you are in Reverse.